 Is the image relevant?
 Is it of good quality?
-Does it have emotional appeal?
+Does it have an emotional appeal?
 What message does it send?

-The best images are unique to your page, perhaps custom provided—but at the very least not stock art that can be found on numerous similar sites.
+The best images are unique to your page, perhaps custom provided—but at the very least, not stock art that can be found on numerous similar sites.

 Studies of photos on Instagram reveal that photos featuring faces get 38% more likes and 32% more comments than photos of objects.
 When you have the option, have strong and relevant images accompany your articles.
 A baited or catchy headline can catch a reader, but compelling images help to hold them once they’re in.

 Learn more about how to create compelling web content here.